We are proud to announce that we have been named a 2022 Best Place to Work for Disability Inclusion by the Disability Equality Index (DEI).

 The DEI is a joint initiative of the American Association of People with Disabilities (AAPD), the nation’s largest disability rights organization, and Disability:IN, the global business disability inclusion network, to collectively advance the inclusion of people with disabilities.
 The tool was developed by the DEI Advisory Committee, a diverse group of business leaders, policy experts, and disability advocates.

-In 2021, 319 corporations utilized the DEI to benchmark their disability inclusion efforts.
-The 2021 DEI measured: Culture & Leadership; Enterprise-Wide Access; Employment Practices (Benefits, Recruitment, Employment, Education, Retention & Advancement, Accommodations); Community Engagement; Supplier Diversity; Non-U.S. Operations (Non-Weighted).
-In 2021, following the global pandemic, the DEI was modernized to add new non-weighted questions about innovative technology to advance digital and remote accessibility; mental wellness benefits; services for Deaf and hard of hearing employees, and flexible work options.
+In 2022, 415 corporations utilized the DEI to benchmark their disability inclusion efforts.
+The 2022 DEI measured: Culture & Leadership; Enterprise-Wide Access; Employment Practices (Benefits, Recruitment, Employment, Education, Retention & Advancement, Accommodations); Community Engagement; Supplier Diversity; Non-U.S. Operations (NonWeighted).
+In 2022, the DEI included new non-weighted Leadership questions about including disability in corporate board diversity criteria.

 “Personally, Gartner’s culture has enabled me to be my best self from the moment I got here.
 I was immediately treated as an expert in my field: seen for my abilities and strengths and not my disabilities.
-Gartner’s focus on knowing that if we do the right thing great results will follow, led me to push to start Collective Abilities Network or CAN.
-I am thrilled that we received a score of 100 on the Disability Equality Index.
-We have a long way to go, but a new ERG, tremendous leadership support and this amazing award sure is a fantastic place to start!” – Laura Spillane, Senior Director Professional Development, Collective Abilities Network Chair
+Gartner’s focus on knowing that if we do the right thing great results will follow, led me to push for the creation of the Collective Abilities Network or CAN.
+I am thrilled that we received a score of 100 on the Disability Equality Index once again.
+There is always more to do but a flourishing ERG, tremendous leadership support and this amazing award sure is a fantastic place to start!” – Laura Spillane, Vice President Professional Development, Collective Abilities Network Chair